-There is a great divergence of opinion regarding the definition of concept of the administrative law.
+There is a great divergence of opinion regarding the definition of the concept of the administrative law.
 This is because of the tremendous increase in the administrative process that it makes impossible to attempt any precise definition of administrative law which can cover the entire range of the administrative process.
-Hence one has to expect differences of scope and emphasis in defining administrative law.
-This is true not only due to the divergence of the administrative process within a given country, but also because of the divergence of the scope of the subject in the continental and Anglo – American legal systems.
+Hence, one has to expect differences in scope and emphasis in defining the administrative law.
+This is true not only due to the divergence of the administrative process within a given country but also because of the divergence of the scope of the subject in the continental and Anglo – American legal systems.

-However, two important facts should be taken into account in an attempt of understanding and defining administrative law.
+However, two important facts should be taken into account in an attempt at understanding and defining the administrative law.

-· Secondly, administrative law cannot fully be defined without due regard to the functional approach.
+- Secondly, administrative law cannot fully be defined without due regard to the functional approach.
 This is to mean that the function (purpose) of administrative law should be the underlying element of any definition.
-The ultimate purpose of administrative law is controlling exercise of governmental power.
+The ultimate purpose of the administrative law is controlling the exercise of governmental power.
 The control aspect impliedly shades some light on the other components of its definition.

 Purpose of Administrative law

 I.P.
 Massey (I.P.
 Massey, Administrative Law, 5th ed.) identifies the basic bricks of the foundation of administrative law as:

 - To check abuse of administrative power